indumathi25/angular-ecommerce-store/README.md

 - **Containerization:** Added `Dockerfile` and `docker-compose` for consistent deployment environments.
 - **Testing:** Migrated to **Vitest** for faster unit test execution and better DX compared to Karma/Jasmine.
 - **Tab Synchronization:** Implemented `BroadcastChannel` API in `AuthService` to synchronize authentication state across multiple tabs.
 If a user logs out in one tab, all other open tabs immediately clear their session and redirect to the login page, preventing security risks from stale sessions.

-### Trade-offs due to timebox

-To meet delivery timelines, several architectural simplifications were made:

-- **HttpOnly Cookie Flow:** HttpOnly cookie authentication flow was not fully implemented, even though it is the most secure choice for production.
-The backend would ideally set a secure `HttpOnly`, `SameSite=Strict`, `Secure` cookie for the session token.
-Because the challenge/project used a dummy JSON API without real server cookie issuance, the implementation fell back to client-side cookie handling.
-- **Access Limitations:** Because `HttpOnly` cookies cannot be accessed directly in JavaScript, a proper flow (server-set cookie + `/auth/me` endpoint on page load) was not implemented.
-- **Logic Minimization:** Retry, refresh-token, and expiration logic were minimized to keep the initial implementation focused.
-  - _Improvement:_ Implement silent refresh (pre-emptive token renewal), exponential backoff for retries, and request queueing during refresh cycles.
-- **State Management:** No global state management (signals store / NgRx) was included to avoid unnecessary complexity.
-- **Validation:** Input validation and robust API error handling were kept lightweight.

-These decisions were made to keep the project within the timebox while still delivering clean, maintainable structure.

 ### Token Handling Approach